ashley190/terminal/documentation/implementation_plan.md

 2. Confirmation step to enable user to confirm his/her name.
 This step will repeat until user confirms his/ her name.

 ### Actual implementation
-Refer to [Development log](development-log.md) for a day to day log of the project implementation.
+Refer to [Development log](development_log.md) for a day to day log of the project implementation.
 Here are some highlights of the implementation of this project.
 As a summary, the first version of code of all three features were completed by Jul 13.
 An additional feature (**Feature 4**) for checking age was added on Jul 13.
 This feature now made up the first step of the application before prompting user for his/her name to check for whether user was above the legal drinking age of 18.

 The code for version 2 was reworked several times to DRY it out on Jul 13.
 Further rework of Feature 2 code was done when there was time to implement an additional feature(**Feature 5**) to enable backward navigation during the selection process.
 In order to enable this feature, Feature 2 was reworked to while loop instead of using the original flow control (if and else statements).

 The winelibrary in version 3 was completed on Jul 13 and was further DRY-ed on Jul 14 by condensing the purpose and wine list into a single library.
 Feature 2 also required recalibration to point to the correct reference.
 Further organisation of the presentation of information on the app was done using the prettytables module on Jul 16.
 Decision to implement the final feature- **Feature 6** prior to the testing phase of the application. **Feature 6** enabled users to restart the selection process to select wines for more than one purpose.
 This can be repeated as many times and a summary will be printed once the user has completed all of his/her selection of wines.
 Implementation of Feature 6 marks the completion of the application with enough time for testing before the due date.

+A demo video was shared with a fellow colleague for feedback and the suggestion of **Feature 7** arose. where users can type 'exit' at any point in the application to exit the app.
+This was successfully implemented on Jul 17.

-Testing of all features were lanned for and completed on Jul 17.
+Testing of all features were planned for and completed on Jul 17.
+[Manual testing documentation](manual_testing)

 |           | MVP/Additional Feature | Due date | Resource Gathering | Coding | Testing |
 |-----------|------------------------|----------|--------------------|--------|---------|